mutiann/few-shot-transformer-tts/README.md

 |RSS   |   rss |   ro-ro

 ### Preprocessing
 1. Please download and extract these datasets to the `dataset_path` specified in `corpora/__init__.py`.
+You can change the `dataset_path`, `transformed_path` and `packed_path` to your own.
-2. Run the preprocessing code for each dataset given in `corpora`.
-The results are saved at `transformed_path`.
+2. Run the preprocessor for each dataset given in `corpora`.
+The results are saved to `transformed_path`.
-3. Run the `corpora/process_corpus.py` to collect all the metadata as well as the mel spectrograms.
+`include_corpus` in `corpora/__init__.py` could be modified to add or remove datasets to be used.
+Particularly, you may refer to the preprocessors to include your own datasets to the training,
+and then add the dataset to `include_corpus` and `dataset_language` in `corpora/__init__.py`.
+3. Run the `corpora/process_corpus.py`, which filters the dataset, trims the audios, produces the metadata, generates the mel spectrograms, and pack all the features into a single zip file.
 The processed dataset will be put at `packed_path`, which uses around 100GB space.
+See the script for details.

 ### Training
 Similarly, we split the dataset into three tiers.
 Below are the commands to train and evaluate on each tier.
 Please substitute the directories with your own.
 The evaluation script can be run simultaneously with the training script.
 You may also use the evaluation script to synthesize samples from pretrained models.
 Please refer to the help of the arguments for their meanings.

 Besides, to report CER, you need to create `azure_key.json` with your own Azure STT subscription, with content of `{"subscription": "YOUR_KEY", "region": "YOUR_REGION"}`, see `utils/transcribe.py`.
 Due to significant differences of the datasets used, the implementation is for demonstration only and could not fully